SPI/board/slides/2018-debconf-spi-bof/spi.markdown

 * Proper expense policy
 * Financial review or audit

-## Progress updates

-* Finance improvements
+Reporting

-* Annual reports
+* More regular reports
+* Accessible by project liaisons

+Reimbursements

+* RT workflow with guided process and more details
-* Switch to single transferable vote (STV)
+* Paid help to streamline reimbursements
-	* Ian Jackson: led discussion
-	* Jonathan McDowell (Noodles): did implementation
-* Virtual physical address and phone number
-* Clarity of mission
-* Governance improvements
-* Directors and officers liability insurance
-* New by-laws (thanks to Jimmy and Ian Jackson)

-## Getting involved
+## Getting Involved

-* All board meetings are held on an open IRC channel, #spi on irc.oftc.net
+* Public monthly meetings are held in irc://irc.oftc.net/spi and are announced on the spi-announce mailing list.
-* Discussions are held on several mailing lists, see lists.spi-inc.org for more information
+* Intra-meeting discussions are held on several mailing lists, see lists.spi-inc.org for more information.
-* Use the opportunity of current board members and officers present at DebConf to discuss topics with us in person!
+* Use the opportunity of current board members and officers present at DebConf (Luca, Martin) to discuss topics with us in person!

 ## Questions?